New Jersey Amateur Baseball League Rules

 5. All 9 inning games shall be ruled complete after 7 innings of play if a 10 or more run differential exists in the score.
 All 7 inning games shall be ruled complete after 5 innings of play if a 10 or more run differential exists in the score.
 Playoffs all games are 9 innings and shall be ruled complete after 7 innings of play if a 10 or more run differential exists in the score.

-8. The home team has the right to bat in the final inning.
+6. The home team has the right to bat in the final inning.
 If the home team is winning, and the outcome of the game will not be changed, the home team will not bat.
-If the game is called prior to completing a full inning, when the home team must bat, the score will revert to the previously completed inning.
+If the game is called before completing a full inning, when the home team must bat, the score will revert to the previously completed inning.
 No runs scored in the incomplete inning will count.

-9. Tie games shall be counted as ties, provided length of game rules are adhered to.
+7. Tie games shall be counted as ties, provided the length of game rules are adhered to.

 F. Standings and Tie Breakers